FranciscoG/boilerplate/README.md

 2. Open OS X's Terminal program, or install [iTerm2](http://www.iterm2.com/#/section/home) which is better than Terminal

-3. Open iTerm2 or Terminal, go to the root of the boilerplate directory and do the following:
+3. go to the root of the boilerplate directory and do the following:

 4. run this command: ```npm install -g gulp```, you might need to use "sudo"